PseudoPau/ThesisLog/Writing/Operational Manual.md

 ![](https://cdn.discordapp.com/attachments/1045538819161731102/1045762748396613652/PseudoPaul_spiral_staircase_leading_people_from_Mordenism_to_Gl_3fba9751-6324-463e-b328-35e9596deefa.png)
 *`spiral staircase leading people from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom, Contemporaneity within the hand | Ghost Author: Midjourney + Tarkovsky`*

+In this component, we start to build a stage for audience to look, perceive, and wander around.
+Point of view will be the key things, so as camera lens, frames per second, motion and light tones.
+In other words, we are designing for cameras, a mechanical vision.
+Think about narrative seriously.
+Should it be a first-person or a third-person?
+Remember different audiences have different levels of background and knowledge base.
+Accessibility is as important as attracting the attention.
+Struggles can be fun, such as the video game Resident Evil and Scorn.
+Have fun with these walking simulators!
-Start from the origin, (00:00:00), (x,y,z) or (𝜌,𝜃,𝜁,𝜏).
+We will start from the origin, (00:00:00), (x,y,z) or (𝜌,𝜃,𝜁,𝜏).
 Pick a good site for looping back.
+Differentiate the geometric time, labor time and tour time.
+Learn something from Stalker.
 Create a glitch pattern and fill them with appropriate random contents.
-Or stay non-object.
-Remember audience have different levels of background and knowledge base.
-Accessibility is as important as attacking the attention.
-The purpose is to drill a well in people's mind.
+Practice the philosophy of greyboxing and  it's ok to stay non-object for sometime.

 ### Resources ###